The most woe of N43/N53 series engines: uneven operation – is well known to all interested, enthusiasts and repairers.

 The chart describes the relation between NOx system problems and increased fuel consumption, rough run, shivering, fuel trim errors.

 N43 and N53 series engines are the most advanced everyday use engines in BMW history.
 They are No.1 in all aspects: they are the most complicated, but also – the most responsible, with the largest power (100 hp/1 liter) and an excellent torque curve.

 These engines can work in 3 completely different fuel injection modes:

 - Homogeneous mode (in this mode all “regular” petrol engines are working);

 - Stratified charge fuel injection.

-Last two fuel injection modes in the BMW engine family are used only for N43 and N53 series engines.
-These injection modes allow to save fuel (15 ..
-25%) and provides an excellent responsibility of the engine.
+The last two fuel injection modes in the BMW engine family are used only for N43 and N53 series engines.
+These injection modes allow us to save fuel (15 ..
+25%) and provides an excellent responsibility for the engine.
 Unfortunately, while working in these specific modes, the engines are emitting an increased amount of NOx content in the exhaust.
-For the engine to correspond to Euro4/Euro5 ecology requirements, they are equipped with a NOx catalytic converter, which reduces amount of the NOx (emitted in the environment), and with NOx sensor, which continuously measures the amount of NOx in the exhaust and follows up the performance and well-being of the NOx catalytic converter.
+For the engine to correspond to Euro4/Euro5 ecology requirements, they are equipped with a NOx catalytic converter, which reduces the amount of the NOx (emitted in the environment), and with NOx sensor, which continuously measures the amount of NOx in the exhaust and follows up the performance and well-being of the NOx catalytic converter.

 If at least one of the NOx system elements is damaged, the engine management disables Homogeneous lean and Stratified charge modes.
 The engine switches to a “simple” (actually – emergency) – Homogeneous mode, because in it the NOx content in the exhaust is low enough even without using the NOx system.
 Fuel consumption increases.
 But, if the Stratified charge mode is turned off, the owner of the car can expect a series of “pleasant” symptoms: